 Suspension normally implies that the student may not attend Ozarka College the succeeding regular semester.
 After one regular semester the student may be eligible for readmission on academic probation.
 A student receiving a second academic suspension will be eligible to seek readmission one year from date of suspension.
-A student who believes extenuating circumstances exist which would justify earlier readmission must appeal to the Vice President of Academic Affairs.
+A student who believes extenuating circumstances exist which would justify earlier readmission must appeal to the Provost.
 Students who meet the semester/year stipulation must file a request for readmission.